foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/utility_functions/util_data_conv.rst

 Ensure that you satisfy the following general conditions before calling the function:

- - ``in`` and ``out`` tensors must be valid (see :ref:`mli_tnsr_struc`) and satisfy data requirements of the used version of the kernel.
+ - ``in`` and ``out`` tensors must be valid (see :ref:`mli_tnsr_struc`) and satisfy data requirements of the selected version of the kernel.

  - ``in`` and ``out`` tensors must be of the same shapes

  - ``mem_stride`` of the innermost dimension must be equal to 1 for all the tensors.

-For **sa8** versions of kernel, in addition to general conditions, ensure that you satisfy the following quantization conditions before calling the function:
+For **sa8** versions of the kernel, in addition to general conditions, ensure that you satisfy the following quantization conditions before calling the function:

  - if ``in`` and ``out`` tensors are both quantized on per-axis level,